 In the late 1970s Reel wrote on art for a number of publications including Vanguard, ArtExpress, High Performance magazines, Artweek, and/or Notes, wrote a weekly column for the Bellevue Journal-American, and was the arts editor for the Seattle Voice city magazine.
 ReeL sat on two Seattle Arts Commission Special Task Forces: Media and Educational Institutions in the Arts.

 In his twenties, Reel was involved in performance art as well as writing and painting, performing in pieces at the Seattle Art Museum, Cornish School for the Allied Arts, and Washington Hall in Seattle, usually collaborating with musicians and dancers, while exhibiting paintings regularly with the original Jackson Street Gallery located upstairs at 123 Jackson Street.
-For five years ReeL taught art history, color theory, and life painting at the Seattle Central Community College until he left Seattle in 1984.
+ReeL taught art history, color theory, and life painting at what is now Seattle Central College for five years until he left Seattle in 1984.

-ReeL’s painting has alternated between phases of figurative and abstract imagery until 2009 when he took a position clearly critical of the hypermaterialism of contemporary society by stripping all references to the physical world from his work to produce his mature non-objective style.
+ReeL’s painting has alternated between phases of figurative and abstract imagery until 2009 when he took a position clearly critical of the hyper-materialism of contemporary society by stripping all references to the material world from his work to produce his mature style.

 In a presentation at the Morris Graves Museum of Art, Portland-based art critic, Jae Carlsson [Art Dish, ArtForum] pointed out ReeL’s visual and philosophical connections to earlier Seattle painters Morris Graves and Mark Tobey, while at the same time indicating that ReeL had pushed his work beyond Post-Modernist limitations.
 As well as these influences from earlier Seattle precedents there are influences from the Black Mountain Arts School via Jacob Lawrence and Bob Jones.
 An exhibition of Cy Twombly’s in New York in the late 1970s has also been cited by ReeL as an early influence during a talk in Santa Barbara in 2010.